Bayesian D-Optimal Experimental Designs via Column Subset Selection: Column subset selection for OED

-We now discuss the interpretation of the bound.
-First, consider the upper bound.
-The performance of ``the best'' set of columns in terms of the D-optimal criterion depends on the top-$k$ singular values.
-More precisely, if the singular values don't decay rapidly or the matrix is not approximately rank-$k$, i.e., the discarded singular values in $\M{\Sigma}_\perp$ are not negligible, then we cannot expect $\M{C}^{\rm opt}$ to be close to $\M{A}$ in terms of D-optimality.
-In other words, the upper bound is dictated by the singular value decay.
-On the other hand, consider the lower bound $\phi_D(\M\Sigma_k/\|\M{V}_{11}^{-1}\|_2) = \logdet(\M{I}+\M\Sigma_k^2/\|\M{V}_{11}^{-1}\|_2^2) $.
-The lower bound clearly identifies the factor $\|\M{V}_{11}^{-1}\|_2$ and as mentioned earlier, the goal is to identify a permutation matrix $\M\Pi$ such that $\|\M{V}_{11}^{-1}\|_2$ is as close to $1$ as possible; in other words, we want to find a set of well-conditioned columns of $\M{V}_k\t$.
+We now discuss the interpretation of the bounds.
+First, consider the bounds $\phi(S^{\rm opt}) \le \Psi(\M\Sigma_k) \le \phi(\br{m})$, which says that the performance of ``the best'' set of columns in terms of the D-optimal criterion depends on the top-$k$ singular values.
+More precisely, if the singular values don't decay rapidly or the matrix is not approximately rank-$k$, then we cannot expect {$\phi(S^{\rm opt})$ to be close to $\phi([m])$.} In other words, the upper bound is dictated by the singular value decay.
+On the other hand, consider the lower bound {$\Psi(\M\Sigma_k/\|\M{V}_{11}^{-1}\|_2) = \logdet(\M{I}+\M\Sigma_k^2/\|\M{V}_{11}^{-1}\|_2^2) \le \phi(S)$.} The lower bound clearly identifies the factor $\|\M{V}_{11}^{-1}\|_2$ and as mentioned earlier, the goal is to identify a permutation matrix $\M\Pi$ such that $\|\M{V}_{11}^{-1}\|_2$ is as close to $1$ as possible; in other words, we want to find a set of well-conditioned columns of $\M{V}_k\t$.
 We show below in \cref{cor:srrqraksbounds} that \ac{srrqr} can be used to identify such a set of columns.